MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - For each label, the Azure portal displays only the label display name, which you can edit.
 The admin centers show both this display name for a label, and the label name.
 The label name is the initial name that you specified when the label was first created and this property is used by the back-end service for identification purposes.

 - Any localized strings for the labels are not migrated.
-You must define new localized strings for the migrated labels in the admin centers.
+Define new localized strings for the migrated labels by using Office 365 Security & Compliance PowerShell and the *LocaleSettings* parameter for [Set-Label](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance/set-label?view=exchange-ps).

 - After the migration, when you edit a migrated label in the Azure portal, the same change is automatically reflected in the admin centers.
 However, when you edit a migrated label in one of the admin centers, you must return to the Azure portal, **Azure Information Protection - Unified labeling** blade, and select **Publish**.
 This additional action is needed for the Azure Information Protection clients (classic) to pick up the label changes.